Photo by Olga1969

 Price: €450–1,500/night | Location: Les Cerniers, Valais, Switzerland

-Whitepod is the most extraordinary luxury tented camp in Europe — the extraordinary geodesic pod domes (the 15 Buckminster Fuller-inspired geodesic dome tents positioned on private platforms in the Valais Alps, each with extraordinary views over the Rhône Valley and the extraordinary mountain peaks), the extraordinary ski experience (each pod has direct access to private ski runs cut through the extraordinary forest, the most intimate ski camp experience in the Alps), and the extraordinary winter tented bath (the extraordinary outdoor bath in the snow, heated to 38°C, the extraordinary view of the Alps and the extraordinary silence of the Swiss alpine winter).
+Whitepod is one of the more distinctive luxury tented camps in Europe — 15 Buckminster Fuller-inspired geodesic dome tents positioned on private platforms in the Valais Alps, each with views over the Rhône Valley and the surrounding peaks, direct access to private ski runs cut through the forest, and an outdoor winter bath heated to 38°C with alpine views and the deep silence of a Swiss winter.

 Borealis Basecamp — Norwegian Arctic